 Richards' wildest days are behind him.
 He gave up heroin in 1978 and cocaine after his head injury.
 He has been happily married to model Patti Hansen since 1983.
 He's more workaholic than alcoholic, drinking vodka sparingly these days and hustling moonlighting guitar gigs as he maneuvers to reboot the Stones in time to mark next year's 50th anniversary.

-Mick Jagger.
+That's a ticklish question in light of Life's tough love for Mick Jagger.
 Richards dwells on the singer's philandering and dictatorial tendencies, calls him "unbearable" and even impugns his manhood.

 When Jagger read Life before publication, "the blue pencil was flying," Richards says.
 "Of course, he had a few issues.
 I said, 'What am I going to do, lie?
 After all, Mick, the book ain't about you.'
 He did give me a hard time throughout life.
 Trying to bring the man down to earth took a while and took a toll on me.
 I have great respect for the man.
 I love him dearly, quirks and all."

-New York a month ago, "Mick pouted a bit, as is his wont," Richards says.
+When Jagger and Richards, boyhood pals since the early '50s, met in New York a month ago, "Mick pouted a bit, as is his wont," Richards says.
 "I told him, 'It's water under the bridge.
 I want to talk about the future.
 We're larger than a little bitching here and there.
 It's only rock 'n' roll.'
 I love working with Mick.
 Maybe that friction that makes it work, that bit of sand in the oyster that makes the pearl."

-Some Girls in search of buried gems for a reissue similar to last year's Exile on Main Street.
+The band is plowing through masters of 1978's Some Girls in search of buried gems for a reissue similar to last year's Exile on Main Street.
 Jagger has a solo album in the works, and Richards has collaborated with Tom Waits and cut tracks with Steve Jordan, key member of his solo band X-Pensive Winos.

 "There's a Wino-ish thing in the air," Richards says.
 "We've got a track or two."